itrevex/Bucketlist/README.md

 # Bucketlist
-This is a trial project to prepare for the bootcamp.
-Best I have it done before the bootcamp starts
+This is a trial project to prepare me for the Andela bootcamp.
+So far so good